-The command line tool diskpart.exe, which lets you create primary partitions, extended partitions, and logical drives.

-diskpart.exe is included with the Windows 2003 operating system.
+The command line tool diskpart.exe, which lets you create primary partitions, extended partitions, and logical drives. diskpart.exe is included with the Windows 2003 and Windows XP operating systems.

 To access this tool, enter diskpart.exe at the command prompt.
 The syntax for using diskpart.exe for the procedures in this section is as follows: